rajasriramoju/Starcraft2-170/README.md

 - file: A string typed file name within the current directory of where modelTemplate is located.

 Configurations of the neural network can be adjusted.
 Please see the documentation of the Keras framework.

+### visual.py

+This script loads saved neural network models from extractModel.py.
+Predict method then executes after loading to utilize and demonstrate the functionality of the loaded model.